BaineGames/udacity-nd019-p3/README.md

 * this requires expo on the client device to test, in my case, i used iOS
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* connect client expo app to the development server using the onscreen instructions

 ## Project Notes